 Chat about non-work stuff too

-Remember that on-site staff develop relationships by talking about non-work related things.
-When managing remote staff, it’s easy to forget that they need the same sort of connection, since communication is typically to discuss work, but it’s important to engage remote staff in non-work discussions to develop relationships and help make them feel connected to a team.
+Remember that on-site employees develop relationships by talking about non-work related things.
+When managing remote employees, it’s easy to forget that they need the same sort of connection, since communication is typically to discuss work, but it’s important to engage remote employees in non-work discussions to develop relationships and help make them feel connected to a team.

 Accommodate different time zones